Sign in

 Answer

-CEO William Hornbuckle stated that the relationship with joint venture partner Entain continues to strengthen, noting the recent management change has been productive for both parties.
-He expressed satisfaction with the current product direction and partnership structure, concluding, 'for now, that's our position, and that's really all I'm going to say about it.'
+CEO William Hornbuckle stated that the relationship with partner Entain continues to strengthen, citing productive management changes and positive product direction.
+He concluded his remarks by stating, 'for now, that's our position, and that's really all I'm going to say about it,' declining to elaborate further on future ownership.

 Ask Fintool Equity Research AI

-David Katz's questions to Caesars Entertainment Inc (CZR) leadership
+David Katz's questions to Caesars Entertainment (CZR) leadership

-David Katz's questions to Caesars Entertainment Inc (CZR) leadership • Q2 2025
+David Katz's questions to Caesars Entertainment (CZR) leadership • Q2 2025

 Question